Parth-bathe0142/krypt/README.md

 ```bash
 krypt get github
 ```
-Retrieves and displays the value of that key if present.
+Retrieves and copies the value of that key to the clipboard if present.
+If a timeout is set, the copied key will be removed from the clipboard for security.

 ---